 EXHIBITION REVIEW: HARUKI MURAKAMI AND ILLUSTRATORS (2016)

-Viewed through this lens, “Murakami and Friends” is right on point.
-The single-room exhibition is made up of mixed media work from Maki Sasaki, Ayumi Ohashi, Makoto Wada, and Mizumaru Anzai, all of whom have collaborated with Murakami to visualize his essays and short stories.
+Viewed through this lens, Murakami and Illustrators is right on point.
+The single-room exhibition is made up of mixed-media work from Maki Sasaki, Ayumi Ohashi, Makoto Wada, and Mizumaru Anzai, all of whom have collaborated with Murakami to visualize his essays and short stories.

-As you leave “Murakami and Illustrators,” the last thing to linger is the music, now a smokey standard about young love.
-The images swirl in your mind like some kind of rolex replica sale surreal dream from the night before, where the plot has vanished but the visions remain.
-The half-empty bottle of whiskey, the eyes of the cat, and that familiar stranger you used to know.
+When you leave Murakami and Illustrators, the last thing to linger is the music, now a smokey standard about young love.
+The images swirl in your mind like a dream from the night before, one where the plot has vanished but the visions remain: a bottle of whiskey, the eyes of a cat, and that familiar stranger you used to know.